Whitby Old Town Hall and Market Place

 The Project

 This project aims to deliver improvements to the Grade II* Listed Old Town Hall building and Market Place, which are an iconic part of the town's heritage.
-We will repair & restore the building to secure its structural integrity and improve the appearance of this unique heritage asset for Whitby.
-The available floor space in both the first floor and undercroft will be repurposed to provide year-round community and cultural activities alongside existing market usage and we will improve the market place area through the creation of a stepped platform extending the undercroft, lighting and anchor points for market stalls.
+We will repair and restore the building to secure its structural integrity and improve the appearance of this unique heritage asset for Whitby.
+The available floor space in both the first floor and undercroft will be repurposed to provide year-round community and cultural activities alongside existing market usage and we will improve connection to the market place area through the creation of a set of steps leading down from the undercroft, and replace the paving with cobbled stones and install anchor points for market stalls.

 The aims of the project are to: